How SAP is Now Strip Mining its Customers

 Back in the 80s, SAP marketed against legacy systems.
 SAP, along with Gartner and all of the major and most the minor IT consulting companies, told potential customers the following:

-- ERP systems would eliminate all homegrown legacy systems with a single system.
+• ERP systems would eliminate all homegrown legacy systems with a single system.

-- ERP systems would be the only systems that these companies would ever need.
+• ERP systems would be the only systems that these companies would ever need.

-- My review of all the research into ERP systems’ productivity revealed that there was never any evidence for ERP having any return on investment.
+• My review of all the research into ERP systems’ productivity revealed that there was never any evidence for ERP having any return on investment.

 SAP has used its ERP system to push customers to buy more systems from SAP.
 However, after customers purchased the ERP system, they faced a diminishing marginal utility from each additional SAP purchase.
-There is a strong trend at play here, and it has been largely ignored.
+A strong trend is at play here, and it has been largely ignored.
 But the more the company invests in SAP, the less they incrementally get out.
 That has been the reality for the past few decades.
 And now, there are increasing liabilities to maintaining or growing one’s SAP footprint.
 Costs continually rise, and any company is now potentially subject to an audit and to indirect access fees that, in most cases, would never have been actionable at the time the SAP software was purchased.

 SAP’s Problematic Sustainability